Daniel Prenn: Tennis career

-He rose to the top of the German rankings starting from 1925 when he was ranked 15, in 1926 broke into the top ten at 10th, in 1927 he was the fourth-best player in the country and from 1928 to 1932 he peaked the German tennis charts.
+He rose to the top of the German rankings starting from 1925 when he was ranked No. 15, in 1926 broke into the top ten at No. 10, in 1927 he was the fourth-best player in the country and from 1928 to 1932 he peaked the German tennis charts.
+In 1932, he was ranked as No. 6 in the world by A. Wallis Myers.
+The same year "American Lawn Tennis" magazine named him the European No. 1 player.

-After he was barred from tennis because he was Jewish, first he tried to apply for a Polish playing license to be part of the Poland Davis Cup team but was rejected by the Polski Związek Tenisowy (Polish Tennis Association) mostly as a result of his dismissal of previous Polish invitations and because he dropped his Polish citizenship earlier in 1932.
-He then changed nationality and represented Great Britain in the 1935 Maccabiah Games in Palestine.
+After he was banned from tennis in Germany because he was Jewish, he tried to apply for a Polish playing license to be part of the Poland Davis Cup team but was rejected by the Polski Związek Tenisowy (Polish Tennis Association), mainly as a result of his dismissal of previous Polish invitations and because he dropped his Polish citizenship earlier in 1932 to become a German citizen.
+He then moved to England and represented Great Britain in the 1933 Maccabiade in Prague, where he defeated Ladislav Hecht from Czechoslovakia in the final of the singles event.

-After moving to Great Britain he had a successive run in winning a series of tournaments in 1933, including the Scottish Lowland Championships against Antoine Gentien, the West of England Championships against Hendrik Timmer (also finalist in doubles) and the Paris Championships against Christian Boussus.
+After moving to Great Britain, he had a successive run in winning a series of tournaments in 1933, including the Scottish Lowland Championships against Antoine Gentien, the West of England Championships against Hendrik Timmer (also finalist in doubles) and the Paris Championships against Christian Boussus.

 In 1934, he clinched the Surrey covered courts tournament in Dulwich after defeating American David Jones.

-In 1935, he was the runner-up for the mixed doubles contest of the British Hard Court Championships pairing up with Evelyn Dearman.
-Unfortunately a flu prevented his partner from competing that day and they had to skip the match and so the victory was awarded to their opponents.
-He lost the Harrow tournament of London to Bunny Austin in straight sets, and the French Covered Court Championships to Jean Borotra, also in straights.
+In 1935, he was the runner-up for the mixed doubles contest of the British Hard Court Championships with Evelyn Dearman.
+Unfortunately a flu prevented his partner from competing that day, and they had to default the match.
+He lost the Harrow tournament of London to Bunny Austin in straight sets, and the French Covered Court Championships to Jean Borotra.
 The same year he won the Surrey Hard Court Championships at Roehampton against South African player Pat Spence.